OWASP/www-event-2023-Global-AppSec-Dublin/pages/exhibitor-details.md

 **Electricity**
-Electricity orders may be placed by contacting [TotalExpo Ltd.](Jennifer@totalexpo.ie)
+Electricity orders may be placed by sending an email to [TotalExpo Ltd.](info@totalexpo.ie)

 **Wi-Fi**
 Shared conference Wi-Fi will be available.
 Please ask for the network and password at the Registration desk.
 Additionally, the network and password will be included in your on-site packets that your team will find on their expo tables when they arrive.